Bulamagi–Igayaza–Kakumiro Road

 Bulamagi–Igayaza–Kakumiro Road is a road in the Western Region of Uganda, connecting the town of Bulamagi, in Kakumiro District to the town of Kakumiro, the capital and largest urban center in the district.

 Location

 The road starts at Bulamagi, and continues in a general southeasterly direction, through Igayaza, to end at Kakumiro in the oil-rich Albertine Graben, a distance of approximately 42 km.
-The geographical coordinates of this road in the neighborhood of Igayaza, Kakumiro District are: 0°57'19.0"N, 31°09'05.0"E (Latitude:0.955278; Longitude:31.151389).

 Upgrading to bitumen

 The government of Uganda has earmarked this road for upgrading through the conversion of the existing gravel road to bitumen surface and the building of bridges, drainage channels, culverts and intersections.

 In January 2018, the Uganda National Roads Authority (UNRA), on behalf of the government of Uganda, awarded the renovation contract to China Wuyi Industrial Company (CWIC).
 The renovation is funded in part, by a $40 million loan provided by the Exim Bank of China.
 Other credible sources have quoted the combined renovation price for this road and the connecting Buhimba–Nalweyo–Kakindu–Bulamagi Road at US$138 million.

 As of April 2018, the contractor was in the pre-construction mobilization phase.